CRM definition – customer relationship management

 In addition to the four well-known forms of CRM, a new form of CRM definition has emerged in the last two years: the Empathic CRM.
 As the person-centered approach of unrestricted customer management, in which the individual decision-making and action motives are the basis for the development of new or existing customers, it plays an increasingly important role.
 The aim of the Empathic CRM is to take into account as far as possible all touchpoints between company and customer (Customer Journey) as well as all relevant information about the customers and to make them usable for the development of a sustainable customer relationship.

-Analysis and implementation of the findings on buying and decision motives
+CRM analysis and implementation of the findings on motives for purchase and decision

-This creates great potential for intensifying existing or emerging business relationships.
+With the introduction of a CRM system, great potential for intensifying existing or emerging business relationships arises.
 However, this requires, on the one hand, the analysis of purchasing and decision motives and, on the other hand, the use of these insights in customer care and acquisition for individual communication through adapted strategies, processes and technical solutions on the part of of the company.

 CRM systems are tools for optimizing customer relationship management.
 According to the CRM definition, you improve this by collecting customer data and processes that are relevant to the company’s success.